getsentry/sentry-docs/src/collections/_documentation/guides/getting-started/index.md

 ## 3. Configure Integrations

 Sentry integrates seamlessly into your existing workflows by providing out of the box integrations with your favorite apps and services.
-To enable and configure integrations navigate to `Organization Settings > Integrations`.
+To enable and configure integrations, navigate to `Organization Settings > Integrations`.

 ### 3.1.
 Alert Notifications